 Think about social security

 This is probably the most important step in this process.
-Your financial adviser should know where your money is and how it’s working for you, and you’ll be able to lean on them to help you make the right decisions in this emotional time.
+Your financial professional should know where your money is and how it’s working for you, and you’ll be able to lean on them to help you make the right decisions in this emotional time.
 It’s so important to have this expert to rely on, so you don’t have to carry the burden yourself.
-If you don’t have an adviser or are not comfortable with the one you have, don’t hesitate to find someone new.
+If you don’t have a financial professional or are not comfortable with the one you have, don’t hesitate to find someone new.
 The key to finding someone that can help is that they should take the time needed to make sure you understand what decisions are being made and why.
 If something doesn’t feel right, follow your gut.
-The right adviser is out there, keep looking if needed.
+The right financial professional is out there, keep looking if needed.

 As you begin the journey of grieving, remember to take the time to process all that is happening.
 Take a deep breath and ask for what you need.
 You are your best advocate.